Cashman Field: Redevelopment and the future of Cashman Field

 In 2017, the Las Vegas Convention and Visitors Authority, which had been the primary operators of Cashman Center and Cashman Field, turned over all operations to the City of Las Vegas.
 Since that time, the city has attempted to redevelop and revitalize the site, even soliciting ideas from the public.
 In 2018, the site was considered for a proposed stadium for the National Football League's Oakland Raiders during the team's relocation bid, however it was beat out by a larger site closer to the Las Vegas Strip.
 The city, so far, has been unsuccessful in its attempt to redevelop the site, with the convention halls and theater remaining closed, and only Cashman Field hosting events.

 On June 5, 2019, the Las Vegas City Council voted to begin negotiations with the Renaissance Group to redevelop the Cashman Center and adjacent land also owned by the city to feature a new 25,000-seat soccer stadium as well as retail, hotels and residences.

-If an agreement is reached within the 180 day time limit (expiring on December 3, 2019), Lights FC owner Brett Lashbrook has agreed to sell the team to Boston-based Baupost Group in effort to make the Lights a Major League Soccer expansion franchise.
-Under the Renaissance Group's proposal, Cashman Field's current playing field would remain as a practice field for the Lights FC.
+On November 12, 2024, the Cashman Center and Cashman Field were put up on auction.
+Despite significant interest from several parties, the auction closed on November 19 without a single bid, largely due to a lack of an entitlement clause that would allow the highest bidder to pull out if they failed to obtain the required land entitlements within a certain time frame.